 More people these days are happy to be in a dead-end job or be unemployed sitting on government benefits.
 This allows people to quit on themselves.
 To become successful and make something of your life it takes sacrifice, it takes a lot of hard work and it takes dedication.
-For a lot of people, if they don’t feel results, they don’t see the results right away they want to quit because they think it’s not working.
+For a lot of people, if they don’t feel results; they don’t see the results right away, the they want to quit because they think it’s not working.

 An example of this is the highly talked about issue with young professionals today in the workplace who crave the gratification of a pay raise or promotion without patience.
 When they don’t see the results, the rewards, they become frustrated and at times quit their jobs.
 This getting them nowhere on the success ladder.